elliotthill/go-code-remote/readme.md

 ```
 npx jest
 ```
 Jest uses puppeteer to E2E test the site that should be running locally.
-The idea here is to do the test as part of CI/CD pipeline on some sort of containerized platform.